 1.5.
 Milton Keynes is a relatively small MPA with a limited number of quarries.
-For some years it is not possible to publish annual sales figures for reasons of commercial confidentiality but this year, because there are three active quarries in the Borough, it has been possible.
-However, it is not possible to publish the 2017 reserve figure due to one of the three quarries being fully worked this year and therefore the reserves only applying to two sites.
+This year because there are only two active quarries in the Borough, it is not possible to publish annual sales or reserve figures in this report for reasons of commercial confidentiality.